MarcusHoltz/copy-m3u-playlist-files/README.md

 ## Using copy-m3u-playlist-files-to-directory

-The script can, optionally, take two arguments:
+The script can, optionally, take three arguments:

 - The name of the m3u playlist file.

 - The location to place the contents of the playlist.

+- The `--no-mixtape` flag will copy files with their original names (no numbered track prefixes).

-> If neither is specified, the script defaults to `playlist.m3u` and `current working directory`.
+> If none is specified, the script defaults to `playlist.m3u` and `current working directory`.

 * * *